10up/ElasticPress/CONTRIBUTING.md

 1. Close milestone: Edit the [milestone](https://github.com/10up/elasticpress/milestone/#) with release date (in the `Due date (optional)` field) and link to GitHub release (in the `Description` field), then close the milestone.
 1. Punt incomplete items: If any open issues or PRs which were milestoned for `X.Y.Z` do not make it into the release, update their milestone to `X.Y.Z+1`, `X.Y+1.0`, `X+1.0.0` or `Future Release`.

-## Beta release instructions
+## Pre-release instructions

-Beta releases are different from normal versions because (1) they are not published on WordPress.org and (2) they are usually created from a branch different from `develop`.
+Pre-releases are different from normal versions because (1) they are not published on WordPress.org and (2) they are usually created from a branch different from `develop`.

 1. If the new version requires a reindex, add its number to the `$reindex_versions` array in the `ElasticPress\Upgrades::check_reindex_needed()` method.
 If it is the case, remember to add that information to the Changelog listings in `readme.txt` and `CHANGELOG.md`.
 1. Branch: Starting from the next version branch, for example, `4.x.x`, cut a release branch named `release/X.Y.Z` for your changes.